-To maintain strict compliance with the PCI specification, the baseboard provides a connector which can be used to route 3.3 volt power to the PCI slots.
+To maintain strict compliance with the PCI specification, the motherboard provides a connector which can be used to route 3.3 volt power to the PCI slots.
 The connector may be used with a separate 3.3 volt power supply or with a custom designed voltage converter.
-Note: the on-board regulator provides power to the CPU and not the PCI slots.